okta/okta.github.io/_source/quickstart/widget/default-example.md

 ## Implement Okta Sign-In

-The widget is rendered directly to the DOM by a unique `id` attribute value.
-Your application can control the widget by first rendering the widget, and handling user success/errors accordingly:
+You can render the widget anywhere on the page by creating a `<div>` with a unique `id.`  You can also control the visual look of the widget by adding your own CSS.

 First, create a `<div>` inside of your HTML file: